 Are you accepting new patients?

-I am not currently accepting new patients and am not adding to my wait list.
+I am only accepting new patients for morning appointments and am not adding to my evening wait list.

 What should I look for in a therapist?

 Good therapy starts with connecting to the therapist.
 Do you trust this person?
 Are they respectful of your time and your privacy?
 Are they interested and engaged?
 Do they offer outside perspectives and challenge you to rethink some ideas?
 Are they empathetic?
 This is what you are looking to find.

 How long should I expect to be in therapy?

 You might attend therapy for just a short while to get over a hurdle you're facing.
 You might attend longer to understand patterns and events in your life that have held you back.
 Often, clients will come for a while and then need time to work on what they've learned before they return.

 Your first session might take a little longer than usual- just about an hour.
 After that, sessions are between 45 and 55 minutes, depending upon your insurance and your needs.
 It's important to be prompt for the appointment, so you don't lose any of your time.